radian-software/apheleia/README.md

   programming algorithm for point alignment.
 This cannot be too big or Emacs will hang noticeably on large reformatting operations, since the DP algorithm is quadratic-time.
+* `apheleia-mode-lighter`: `apheleia-mode` lighter displayed in the mode-line.
+If you don't want to display it, use nil.
+Otherwise, its value must be a string.

 Apheleia exposes some hooks for advanced customization: